rill-js/rill/docs/api/request.md

 ### req.pathname

- The path section of the URL.
+  Path section of the URL.
   Use `ctx.req.matchPath` for the pathname being matched in a mounted app.

 ```js
 ctx.req.pathname // => /foo/bar